kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 VotingContract = web3.eth.contract(abi);
 ```

-- For this step we would need to go to our nodejs console and excute contractInstance.addresss like before to get the address at which the contract was deployed.
+- For this step, we would need to go to our nodejs console and execute contractInstance.address like before to get the address at which the contract was deployed.
 Change the address line below with your own address:

 ```
   contractInstance = VotingContract.at('0x921535bec44c28f06a2639b06761b621b4b6fe18');